Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Upper Kedron had a median taxpayer income of $75,881 and an average income of $90,146 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-These figures are significantly higher than those of Greater Brisbane, which had a median income of $58,236 and an average income of $72,799 during the same period.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Upper Kedron would be approximately $83,401 (median) and $99,079 (average) as of September 2025.
-According to the 2021 Census, household incomes in Upper Kedron ranked between the 92nd and 96th percentiles nationally.
-Income analysis revealed that the largest segment comprised 34.5% earning $1,500 - $2,999 weekly, with a total of 2,268 residents falling into this category.
-This is similar to the metropolitan region where this cohort also represents 33.3%.
-Notably, 49.7% of Upper Kedron's residents earn above $3,000 weekly, indicating prosperity in the area.
-Housing accounts for 14.0% of income, while strong earnings place residents within the 96th percentile for disposable income.
+The suburb of Upper Kedron has a median taxpayer income of $75,881 and an average income of $90,146, according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is notably higher than the national figures, which stand at $58,236 median and $72,799 average for Greater Brisbane.
+Based on a Wage Price Index growth of 9.91% since financial year 2023, current estimates project the median income to be approximately $83,401 and the average income to be around $99,079 by September 2025.
+Data from the 2021 Census places household, family, and personal incomes in Upper Kedron between the 92nd and 96th percentiles nationally.
+Income analysis reveals that 34.5% of residents earn between $1,500 to $2,999 weekly (2,269 individuals), which is similar to the metropolitan region where this segment represents 33.3%.
+Notably, 49.7% of Upper Kedron's residents earn above $3,000 weekly, indicating prosperity and robust local economic activity.
+Housing expenses consume 14.0% of income, while strong earnings rank residents in the 96th percentile for disposable income.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income